jxxcarlson/blockParser/README.md

 Below we describe a family of block-structured markup languages and a system for parsing source text to a tree of block data.
-The system is modular, with a block language defined in the module `Block` and the parser defined in module `BlockParser`.
+The system is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module `BlockParser`.
 Thus, to parse a different language, just use a different `Block` module.